 2. Twilight view from St. Paul’s Cathedral

-This wonderful view can be seen from the heights of the Golden Gallery at St. Paul’s Cathedral.
+This wonderful view is from the heights of the Golden Gallery at St. Paul’s Cathedral.
 You’ll have to climb 528 steps to reach the the Golden Gallery, but the bird’s eye view at the top will be worth it.

 3. The City of London skyline

-The City of London is part of London as a whole and is called the “City” as this was the part of London that originally lay within the ancient city walls.
+The City of London is the part of London that originally lay within the ancient city walls.
 Today, it houses London’s dynamic finance centre and is filled with glossy skyscrapers and notable landmarks.